-Please note that this is NOT the instant messaging product named “Windows Messenger” or “MSN Messenger.”
-It is a separate service that can be turned off without affecting the instant messenger programs. […] continuedRead more
+Please note that this is NOT the instant messaging product named “Windows Messenger” or “MSN Messenger.” […] continuedRead more

 The FCC is preparing to move forward with regulations to support the embedding of a “broadcast flag” to encrypt digital television signals.
 This is a complex issue but it may directly affect your pocketbook and your life for years to come.